 Mindfulness and Emotional Intelligence the Google Way

-Through mindfulness we can gain a greater awareness of ourselves and others, and learn how to direct this attention to become more perceptive of emotions, and therefore handle these feelings and our relationships with greater skill and compassion.
+Through mindfulness, we can gain a greater awareness of ourselves and others, and learn how to direct this attention to become more perceptive of feelings/emotions, and therefore handle these feelings/emotions and our interpersonal relationships with greater skill and compassion.

 We learn from the past what to predict for the future and then live the future we expect, Louise notes.

-Louise highlighted five insight-skills she learned on the course:
+Louise highlighted five key skills she learned on the course:

 5- “Impact Is Not Intention”: When looking solely through our own “window” of perception, sometimes we can misinterpret the intention of what someone says to us.
 By being aware of this, it allows us to consider other people’s perspectives.